-- Assign the answerer BUNDLE address:port to the answerer-tagged "m=" section; - Include an SDP 'bundle-only' attribute in, and assign a zero port value to, every other bundled "m=" section within the BUNDLE group; - Include SDP attributes in the bundled "m=" sections following the rules in Section 7.1.3; - Include an SDP 'group:BUNDLE' attribute in the answer; and - Place the identification-tag of each bundled "m=" section in the SDP 'group:BUNDLE' attribute identification-tag list.
+- Assign the answerer BUNDLE address:port to the answerer-tagged "m=" section and to every other bundled "m=" section within the BUNDLE group; - Include SDP attributes in the bundled "m=" sections following the rules in Section 7.1.3; - Include an SDP 'group:BUNDLE' attribute in the answer; and - Place the identification-tag of each bundled "m=" section in the SDP 'group:BUNDLE' attribute identification-tag list.
 The answerer BUNDLE-tag indicates the answerer-tagged "m=" section (Section 7.3.1).